Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 # Errors

-* There are a total of 76 problems.
+* There are a total of 76 problems highlighted in the terminal as per the below screen shots.
 * All the problems being highlighted are concerned with that ASCII and the placement of back and forward slash's.

 #### [Back to content](#table-of-contents)